 A stroller is useful when you need (and want) to leave the house, whether it’s running to the store or running for exercise.
 But the dilemma every parent faces is making sure their baby is both safe and comfortable while riding in a stroller.

 From stroller accessories to stroller dos and don’ts, here’s how to keep your baby safe and comfortable in a stroller.

 Must-Have Stroller Accessories for Baby Safety and Comfort

 Most strollers only come with the basics.
 Adding various stroller accessories will not only provide more functionality, but it can make your baby safer and more comfortable in the stroller.
 Consider some of these baby safety products and accessories for strollers:

-- Stroller weather shield — This accessory protects your baby from wind, rain and snow, and most shields have great ventilation so your baby can ride comfortably no matter the season.
+- Stroller weather shield —Wondering how to cover your stroller in the rain?
+Well, wonder no more.
+All you need is this handy stroller cover.
+It protects your baby from wind, rain and snow, and most shields have great ventilation so your baby can ride comfortably no matter the season.

 - Safety wrist strap — Whether uphill or downhill jogging, walking in a busy city or trying to handle multiple kids (human or fur babies), a strap ensures the stroller won’t roll away from you.
 It gives you freedom to take a drink, while still keeping your child close and safe.